Autodesk/sydevs/user_manual/collection_nodes.md

 }
 ```

 Sending a message to an agent involves two steps.
 First, the message input ports are supplied to the prototype using the `access` function.
 Only a single message input port should be assigned in this manner.
 The second step is to call `affect_agent` with the ID as an argument.
-The message supplied to the prototype is then transferred to the identified agent, triggering an agent-level unplanned event.
-The prototype's message input port value is then reset, allowing new messages to be sent using either the same port or a different message input port.
+The message supplied to the prototype is then transferred to the identified agent, triggering an unplanned event in that agent.
+The prototype's message input port is then reset, allowing new messages to be sent using either the same port or a different message input port.

 As with all event handlers, it is possible create, send messages to, or remove agents, as many times as desired.
-Agent removal is demonstrated in the example of a macro finalization event handler.
+Agent removal is demonstrated in the example of the macro finalization event handler.

-Macro unplanned events take priority over both types of planned events, in the event they are scheduled to occur at the same time.
+In the event that a macro unplanned event is scheduled to occur at the same time as a micro or macro planned event, the macro unplanned event takes priority.

 ### Micro Planned Events

-The `micro_planned_event` function is triggered by a message output value sent by one of its agents.
-It is the only event triggered by the agent, or "micro", level.
+The `micro_planned_event` function is triggered by a message output value sent by one of the collection node's agents.
+It is the only event triggered by an agent ("micro" refers to the agent level; "macro" refers to the level of the encompassing collection node).
 It is invoked automatically with the ID of the agent that sent the message (`agent_id`), and the elapsed duration since the previous event.
 The micro planned event handler can send messages out of the collection node's message output ports.
 It returns the planned duration until the next planned event.

 Similar to macro unplanned events, there is usually an `if`...`else if` structure that checks which message input port is the one that received the message.
 The message value is then extracted from the corresponding port of the prototype instance.
 These operations make use of the bool-valued function `transmitted`, and the function `access`.

 Below is the micro planned event handler from [parallel_queueing_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/queueing/parallel_queueing_node.h).
+Observe the use of the port member function `send` to send a message out of the collection node.

 ```cpp
 inline duration parallel_queueing_node::micro_planned_event(const int64& agent_id, duration elapsed_dt)